microsoft/AIforEarth-API-Development/APIDeliverables.md

 	docker login --username <username> --password <password> ai4egrantee.azurecr.io docker push ai4egrantee.azurecr.io/your_custom_image_name:tag
     ```
-+ Please send an email to aiforearthcommunity@microsoft.com with the subject line = “Container push request” and the body of your email containing the email address of the person who will push the container (so we can grant that email address the appropriate permissions to push to our container registry).
++ Please send an email to aiforearthcommunity@microsoft.com with the subject line = "API push request" and the body of your email containing the email address of the person who will push the container (so we can grant that email address the appropriate permissions to push to our container registry).
 + In terms of testing, please ensure that your code meets the defined [acceptance criteria](./AcceptanceCriteria.md).

-**Alternate option:** People can either provide a container that meets the acceptance criteria, or they can relax/lower the bar on acceptance criteria and provide a code drop with a semi-functional container.
+**Alternate option:** People can either provide a container that meets the acceptance criteria, or they can relax/lower the bar on acceptance criteria and provide their source code with a semi-functional container.

 ## <a name="notebook">Jupyter Notebook</a>